belmasine/writtengames-symfony/README.md

     curl -s http://getcomposer.org/installer | php

-Seeing as the binary can be used to manage dependencies for all your Symfony projects regardless of their version, it's recommended to put the composer.phar file into a global bin dir, e.g. /usr/bin - but you can also keep it in the project directory (it's included in the .gitignore file for that reason).
+Seeing as Composer can be used to manage dependencies for all your Symfony projects regardless of their version, it's recommended to put the composer.phar file into a global bin dir, e.g. /usr/bin - but you can also keep it in the project directory (it's included in the .gitignore file for that reason).